Lafayette Personal Injury Attorneys

 Non-economic damages include emotional and psychological damages such as:

 - Loss of consortium

 A Lafayette attorney can investigate your injury case and bring in medical and financial experts to testify on the extent of your damages.

 There isn’t generally a cap on compensation for damages in injury claims.
-However, there are some exceptions that are best to go over with a qualified attorney that practices personal injury law in Lafayette.
+However, some exceptions are best to go over with a qualified attorney practicing personal injury law in Lafayette.